 - Secure the Ball: Depending on the head type, gently press down or scoop up to capture the ball.

 - Retract Smoothly: Once the ball is secure, carefully retract the pole.
 Try not to let it clang or rattle against rocks as it can become damaged.
-Wipe it down before putting it back in your bag to avoid getting your grips and other equipment wet or muddy, and you are ready for a glorious drop before continuing on!
+Wipe it down before putting it back in your bag to avoid getting your grips and other equipment wet or muddy.

 Golden Rules of Retriever Etiquette:

 - Be Quick: Your goal is to retrieve and move on.
-Don’t hold up play by going on a grand treasure hunt for every ball in the pond, that is a sure-fire way to get youself un-invited from your Saturday foursome
+Don’t hold up play by searching for every ball in the pond.

-- It's Your Turn: The best time to use your retriever is when it doesn't interfere with another player's pre-shot routine.
+- It's Your Turn: Use your retriever when it doesn't interfere with another player's pre-shot routine.

 Final Thoughts

-A golf ball retriever is a practical, intelligent investment for any golfer, that directly translates into more enjoyment during a round, with far less frustration.
-By saving you money, protecting you from nasty scrapes and inconvenient falls, and helping maintain a solid pace of play during your precious week-end tee time, it proves its worth in just a handful of rescued shots.
-Picking the right one for you and following its straight-foward'do's'and'do'nt' will make your retriever will become the other "best-friend tool"" tool - besides our state of the art course management app :), that will enhance every part of the greatest game ever played!
+A golf ball retriever is a practical, intelligent investment for any golfer, directly translating into more enjoyment during a round, with far less frustration.
+By saving you money, protecting you from scrapes and falls, and maintaining a solid pace of play during your precious weekend tee time, it proves its worth in just a handful of rescued shots.
+Picking the right one for you and following its straightforward 'do's' and 'don'ts' will make your retriever become the other "best-friend tool" that will enhance every part of the greatest game ever played!